Missouri moving ahead with execution plans

 The Missouri execution will be at the prison in Bonne Terre, about 60 miles (97 kilometers) south of St. Louis.
 No confirmed coronavirus cases have been reported there.
 Missouri Department of Corrections spokeswoman Karen Pojmann said everyone entering the prison will have their temperatures checked and will be offered face coverings.

-No witnesses for Barton or the victim plan to attend, Pojmann said.
+No witnesses for the victim plan to attend, Pojmann said, but Duchardt said several will be there to support Barton.
 Eight witnesses for the state, including reporters, have been invited.
 An Associated Press reporter plans to be among the witnesses.

 Parson allowed nonessential businesses and institutions to reopen on May 4 with limits on crowd sizes and social distancing requirements.
 St. Louis city and county are delaying reopening until next week.